rmorabia/radhika.dev/README.md

 # Radhika Morabia's personal website

-This is a static website with a few different components.

-## Home Page

-The index is coded by me, Radhika Morabia, with loads of help from the CSS frameowork [Spectre](https://picturepan2.github.io/spectre/).
+This is a static website made with [Jekyll](http://jekyllrb.com).
+I designed it myself with loads of help from the [Spectre CSS Framework](https://picturepan2.github.io/spectre/).

-It's mobile-responsive and accessibility-friendly, so check it out in any browser you'd like!

-## Blog

-I also host a [blog](http://rmorabia.com/log) using [Jekyll](https://jekyllrb.com/).
-I display it using the [Tale theme](https://github.com/chesterhow/tale/).
-Down the line, I hope to replace the Tale theme with my own code that is designed like the homepage.
+Right now, the site is made entirely in HTML & CSS.
+I hope to add JavaScript & CSS animations in once I get a good handle on them.

+The site is a never-ending work in progress.